shiftpi/doggo_bot/README.md

 You can now run `node index.js` and have fun with the doggos.

 ## License
-According to the [Pixabay terms of use](https://pixabay.com/api/docs/) all pictures are licensed under the CC0 license.
-But one has to contribute a link to Pixabay.
+According to the [Unsplash license](https://unsplash.com/license) all pictures are free to use.
 The bot itself is licensed under the MIT license.
 See LICENSE file.